 Atop the mullion, of course, sits Santiago with his pilgrim's staff in his hand, though not easily seen in the photo below:

-Unfortunately, in 2015 when I visited the cathedral of Santiago de Compostela, the entire Pórtico da Gloria was inaccessible due to the renovation!
+Unfortunately, in 2015 and in 2017 when I visited the cathedral of Santiago de Compostela, the entire Pórtico da Gloria was inaccessible due to the renovation!
 What a disappointment!
 I hope that when you visit, you will be able to see these glorious features of the cathedral.

 As you enter the central nave, the high altar comes into focus, a gilded wonder.
 The gilded effigy of St. James, in the middle is surrounded by golden angels, white horses and all manner of columns, scroll work and embellishments.